pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 08-09-2017
+* FIXED : When transactions were going for WF, there balances would reflect in Trial Balance even though they are optional

 ### 07-09-2017
 * FIXED : In StockSummary report alternate units display
 * Added `[CURRENCY_SYMBOL]` and `[CURRENCY_FORMALNAME]` keywords for invoice header/footer printing